Logo for Healing Hearts Counseling

 EMDR INTENSIVES

-Break Free from Trauma
+Break Free From Trauma

 Treatment for Trauma: Finding Freedom from the Pain